 The expected outcome

 Your opinion or preference

-Supportive care (to treat or prevent the side effects of treatment, such as nausea, diarrhea, anemia, and mouth sores)
+Supportive care.
+This may be used to treat or prevent the side effects of treatment.
+These include nausea, diarrhea, anemia, and mouth sores.

 Placement of a central line.
-A central line is a thin, flexible tube called a catheter that is placed in a large vein that supplies the circulatory system.
-A central line is needed to give your child medicines and blood products.
+A central line is a thin, flexible tube (catheter).
+It is placed in a large vein that supplies the circulatory system.
+A central line may be used to give your child medicines and blood products.
 It also provides a site where blood samples can be easily taken without causing pain.
-There are several different types of central lines that are used in the treatment of cancer.
-Your child's healthcare provider will explain the benefits of the available central lines.
+There are several types of central lines used in the treatment of cancer.
+Your child's healthcare provider will talk with you about the benefits.

-Biological response modifiers and immunotherapy (colony-stimulating factors, interleukins, monoclonal antibodies, tumor necrosis factor, interferons, cytokines, and the development of other biological response modifiers are the latest advances in the fight against cancer.
-Many of these modifiers are normally found in the body and assist with the immune system's ability to protect the body against invasion.)
+Biological response modifiers and immunotherapy.
+These are the latest advances in the fight against cancer.
+They are colony-stimulating factors, interleukins, monoclonal antibodies, tumor necrosis factor, interferons, cytokines, and other biological response modifiers.
+Many of them are normally found in the body and help the immune system protect the body against invasion.

-In addition, healthcare providers are using the body's own processes to fight disease.
-In the near future, there may be a development that can make our bodies recognize cancer cells and destroy them or simply filter them out like common viruses.
+Healthcare providers are also using the body's own processes to fight disease.
+In the near future, there may be treatments that can make our bodies recognize cancer cells and destroy them or simply filter them out like common viruses.

 The two most common forms of treatment for cancer are chemotherapy and radiation therapy.

 What is chemotherapy?